fyngyrz/aa_macro/users-guide.md

 ### Built-ins

-First, here's the built-in for italics.
+Here is the built-in for italics.
 You specify a built-in using square brackets.
 Here's how to do italics:

     [i my text]